matrayu/airtableToPostgresql/readme.md

 Hacky lil' script that will convert an Airtable Base to a PostgreSQL-like schema and generate a csv.

-My usecase was wanting to visualize some Airtable bases in Lucid Chart.
-Lucid Chart allows for ERD imports from csv, so this works great.
+My usecase was wanting to visualize some Airtable bases in Lucidchart.
+Lucidchart allows for ERD imports from csv, so this works great.

 ## Running